graph-thinking/GraphThinkingJourney/initiationGraphThinking/platformInvestigation.md

 Tutorial Related #############################################################
 * SNA - Facebook - Facebook Graph Api - apps.facebook.com/netvizz/

-1. Overview: We can explore the graph visually
-2. Data Laboratory: We can see the spreadsheet view of our data - and the new data we create as we analyze our graph
-3. Preview: This is where we polish our visualization.

 Ways to find out information from your graph - to express in your report:

 ########### Traditional Manipulation ###########################